akeneo/pim-helpcenter/content/md/assets/family-by-family-pam-migration.md

 <!-- TOREVIEW

 ## _Step 1_ | Export the PAM assets
-First, we need to export your PAM assets with all their data (properties, reference and variation files) in CSV files.
+First, we need to export your PAM assets in CSV files.
 To do so, in the PIM:
 1. Run `APP_ENV=prod bin/console pimee:migrate-pam-assets:export-assets /tmp`
 2. This command will put the CSV files (`assets.csv` and `asset_variations.csv`) in the `/tmp` folder